Touchnet Monthly Payment Plan

 If enrolling late, all missed installments are required at the time of signup.

 Late fees of 1.25 percent accrue on the student account for any unpaid portion of the monthly installment due if not paid by the due date.
 Plans will terminate after two unpaid installments.
 This financing option is extended as a courtesy by Smith College to our families.
 This courtesy may not be extended to a student in a future semester should a current plan terminate for nonpayment.

 - Log in to TouchNet, click on "Payment Plans" in the menu bar

 - Select the appropriate term and click "GO"

-- Review "Eligible Charges and Credits," enter a down payment amount if applicable
+- Review "Eligible Charges and Credits," and enter a down payment amount if applicable

 - Click "Display Payment Schedule" and review displayed schedule.
-Go back and add in or change the down payment if you would like and click on "Recalculate Payment Schedule" again.
+If desired, go back to add in or change the down payment and click on "Recalculate Payment Schedule."

 - Choose whether you would like to set up automatic payments and click "Continue"

 - Choose a payment method and click "Select"

 - Review the Payment Plan Agreement.
 If you agree, click "I Agree" and then click "Continue."